The 20 Best Acute Cerebellar Ataxia Doctors Near Me in Michigan, US

 Accepting New Patients

-Taofik Nasrat is a Neurologist in Flint, Michigan.
-Dr. Nasrat has been practicing medicine for over 20 years and is rated as an Advanced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
-His top areas of expertise are Generalized Tonic-Clonic Seizure, Premenstrual Dysphoric Disorder, Seizures, and Increased Intracranial Pressure.
+Taofik Nasrat is a Neurologist practicing medicine in Flint, Michigan.
+He has been practicing medicine for over 20 years.
+Dr. Nasrat is rated as an Advanced provider by MediFind in the treatment of Acute Cerebellar Ataxia.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Generalized Tonic-Clonic Seizure, Premenstrual Dysphoric Disorder, Seizures, and Increased Intracranial Pressure.
+Dr. Nasrat is board certified in American Board Of Psychiatry And Neurology.
 Dr. Nasrat is currently accepting new patients.

 Experienced in Acute Cerebellar Ataxia